Below are the Frequently Asked Questions (FAQ) from our prospective and current learners.

 Q: Do I need a computer to do the program?

-A computer with wireless capability and Internet access is required for participating in online learning activities and completing course requirements.
+A computer with wireless capability and internet access is required for participating in online learning activities and completing course requirements.
 Although tablets and smartphones could be used, some required learning applications may not be compatible with all devices.
-The College does provide access to a computer lab and technical assistance for issues related to computers.
-It is strongly recommended to have a laptop.
+The College does provide technical assistance for issues related to computers.
+It is strongly recommended to have a laptop or computer.

-Q: Where can I find the statistics of the College?
+Q: Where can I find the statistics of Nightingale College?

-You can find the graduation rate, retention rate, first time pass rates, overall pass rates and placement rates at http://nightingale.edu/college-statistics/.
+You can find the graduation rate, retention rate, first time pass rates, overall pass rates and placement rates HERE.

-Q: What happens if I have to miss a lab or clinical rotation?
+Q: What happens if I have to miss an experiential learning activity?

 Wait!
 My question is not on here.